 As one further example of this technique, you can look at some code from the Linux kernel.
-Recall from Chapter 3 that the scheduler keeps the run queue, which holds runnable threads, in a pair of arrays organized by priority.
-In the kernel source code, this structure is known as a runqueue.
-Each processor in a multiprocessor system has its own runqueue.
-When the scheduler moves a thread from one processor's runqueue to another's, it needs to lock both runqueues.
+Recall from Chapter 3 that the scheduler keeps the run queue, which holds runnable threads, in a data structure.
+In the kernel source code, this structure is known as an rq.
+Each processor in a multiprocessor system has its own rq.
+When the scheduler moves a thread from one processor's rq to another's, it needs to lock both rqs.
 Figure 4.21 shows the code to do this.
 Note that this procedure uses the deadlock prevention technique with one refinement: it also tests for the special case that the two runqueues are in fact one and the same.

 Deadlock prevention is not always possible.
-In particular, the ordering technique I showed cannot be used if the mutexes that need locking only become apparent one by one as the computation proceeds, such as when following a linked list or other pointerbased data structure.
+In particular, the ordering technique I showed cannot be used if the mutexes that need locking only become apparent one by one as the computation proceeds, such as when following a linked list or other pointer-based data structure.
 Thus, you need to consider coping with deadlocks, rather than only preventing them.